openedx/openedx-events/docs/how-tos/adding-events-to-a-service.rst

 After or during the events definition implementation, you now must trigger the event in the service you intentioned.
 Meaning:

 - Add the openedx-events library to the service project.
-- Import the events' data and definition into the place where will be triggered.
+- Import the events' data and definition into the place where the event be triggered.
 Remember the Open edX Events purpose when choosing a place to send the new event.
 - Add inline documentation with the event implemented name.